 What about after the birth?

 The mother’s pelvis and lower back are particularly vulnerable to strains from the forces involved in childbirth.
 After giving birth, the body not only has to recover from the changes made during the pregnancy but also from the effects of the delivery.
 On top of this, there is the demanding job of caring for a new baby!
-Activities such as breast-feeding, moving car seats, reaching over cots or bassinets, and carrying a child on one hip can all lead to spinal and pelvic problems.
+Activities such as breast-feeding, moving car seats, reaching over cots or bassinets, and carrying a child on one hip can all lead to spinal and pelvic pain.

 Since significant trauma can occur at birth, some parents choose to have their newborns checked for spinal problems.